EarthmanT/cloudify-4.0-manager-bootstrap/README.md

 - example_openstack_virtual_machine_image_id
 - example_openstack_virtual_machine_flavor_id

-_If you do not have these credentials, follow these instructions [keystone v2](https://docs.openstack.org/developer/python-keystoneclient/using-api-v2.html) or [keystone v3]([https://docs.openstack.org/developer/python-keystoneclient/using-api-v3.html) or talk to your administrator._
+_If you do not have these credentials, follow these instructions (keystone v2)[https://docs.openstack.org/developer/python-keystoneclient/using-api-v2.html] or (keystone v3)[https://docs.openstack.org/developer/python-keystoneclient/using-api-v3.html] or talk to your administrator._

 **Note:**
 > To use a pre-baked image, set the value of the example_openstack_virtual_machine_image_id input to the image_id of the pre-baked Cloudify Manager 4.0 image.
-> If you do not have one in your Openstack account, download an image from [our website](http://getcloudify.org/downloads/get_cloudify.html), then upload it to your openstack via the [Horizon UI](https://docs.openstack.org/user-guide/dashboard-manage-images.html) or via [Glance](https://docs.openstack.org/cli-reference/glance.html].
+> If you do not have one in your Openstack account, download an image from (our website)[http://getcloudify.org/downloads/get_cloudify.html], then upload it to your openstack via the (Horizon UI)[https://docs.openstack.org/user-guide/dashboard-manage-images.html] or via (Glance)[https://docs.openstack.org/cli-reference/glance.html].

 Now, install the Openstack infrastructure: